 MUM stands for “Multitask Unified Model” which is a natural language processing model for Google’s algorithm AI.
 Its T5 Text-to-Text Framework is much more powerful than its predecessor, BERT (Bidirectional Encoder Representations).

 In context, this update improves Google’s problem-solving capabilities.
 Understanding the search intent better than before can give search results that are more relevant.
 This is a significant update because it removes language barriers and makes it easier for everyone to find exactly what they are looking for.

-MUM is also capable of understanding images and the search intent behind them.
-For example, if you take a picture of your tire and ask Google, “can I use these for extreme trails?”, it knows how to answer your query.
+Google’s MUM is also capable of understanding images and the search intent behind them.
+For example, if you take a picture of your tire and ask Google, “Can I use these for extreme trails?”, it knows how to answer your query.
 It’s a wonderful update to Google Search AI to make it more robust and flexible.

 JUNE 2021: Core Update (Part 1)

 The June core update is split into 2 parts.
 It’s a wonder why Google couldn’t wait for another month to release this Google core update as one.
 Why the rush?